-Bar: PM co-owner Chad Morris said in court documents that St. Louis police caused bodily harm and emotional distress, falsely arrested and seized him without probable cause.
+Bar: PM co-owner Chad Morris said in court documents that St. Louis police caused bodily harm and emotional distress, falsely arrested him and seized him without probable cause.
 Morris is also suing the driver of the vehicle and the city for negligence during the December 2023 incident.

 “This was an embarrassment to the police department and to the city of St. Louis,” Khazaeli said.
 “Yet it seems like everybody's just doubled down.
 They kept my guy under charges until Halloween.”